SinisterDeveloper/kcet/README.md

 the deployment of the server or the client application.
 By default, the Scraper examines all potential 675,000 combinations of roll numbers; however, this exhaustive check can be bypassed for subsequent rounds if already completed.

-*Note:* Large-scale data scraping, particularly when performed at a rapid pace, demands substantial resources from both the client and server side.
+*IMPORTANT:* Large-scale data scraping, particularly when performed at a rapid pace, demands substantial resources from both the client and server side.
 In certain instances, it may be deemed illegal or considered a "Denial of Service" attack.
-The responsibility of ensuring legal and ethical use of this code lies with the end-user.
+The responsibility of ensuring legal and ethical use of this code lies with the person using the code.
 Please refer to the LICENSE for further important notices.

 ## Server